Current Projects in City Planning

 - Use: Regardless of the underlying zoning, the City Council may approve a mix of use types within an /AR District as a means of accommodating the reuse of any qualified building.

-- Density: The /AR District can exceed the maximum density established by the underlying zoning district for the site, so long as no new floor area is added, and the added density is allowable by building code.
+- Density: The /AR District can exceed the maximum density established by the underlying zoning district for the site, so long as the added density is allowable by building code.

 - Building Code: Adaptive reuse projects may qualify for alternative building code compliance subject to Section 3409 of the International Building Code.
 (Building code can be used outside the overlay, this is not a modification specific to the overlay, but is a commentary)